Alexander Cockburn

 Alexander Claud Cockburn (/ˈkoʊbərn/ KOH-bərn; 6 June 1941 – 21 July 2012) was a Scottish-born Irish-American political journalist and writer.
-Cockburn was brought up by British parents in Ireland, but lived and worked in the United States from 1972.
+Cockburn was brought up by British parents in Ireland, and lived and worked in the United States from 1972.
 Together with Jeffrey St. Clair, he edited the political newsletter CounterPunch.
 Cockburn also wrote the "Beat the Devil" column for The Nation, and another column for The Week in London, syndicated by Creators Syndicate.

 Background

 Alexander Cockburn was born on June 6, 1941, in Scotland and grew up in Youghal, County Cork, Ireland.
 He was the eldest son of journalist Claud Cockburn, a former Communist author, and his third wife, Patricia Byron, née Arbuthnot.
 (She wrote an autobiography, Figure of Eight).
 His ancestral family included Sir George Cockburn, 10th Baronet, who was responsible for the Burning of Washington, DC in the War of 1812.
-His two younger brothers, Andrew Cockburn and Patrick, are also journalists.
+His two younger brothers, Andrew and Patrick, are also journalists.

 His half-sister, Sarah Caudwell, a barrister and mystery writer, died in 2000.
 His half-sister Claudia Cockburn and her husband Michael Flanders have two daughters, who are both journalists: Laura and Stephanie Flanders.
 Actress Olivia Wilde is the daughter of his brother Andrew.

-Cockburn grew up between his family home in Ireland and Glenalmond College, an independent boys' boarding school, in Perthshire, Scotland.
+Cockburn grew up between his family home in Ireland and Trinity College, Glenalmond, an independent boys' boarding school, in Perthshire, Scotland.
 He later studied English at Keble College, University of Oxford.

 Career

 United Kingdom

 Cockburn graduated from Oxford in 1963, after which he worked at the New Left Review, becoming its managing editor in 1966.
 He was also assistant editor at the Times Literary Supplement, and in 1967 worked at New Statesman.
-In 1967 Cockburn co-edited The Incompatibles: Trade Union Militancy and the Consensus with Robin Blackburn.
+In 1967, Cockburn co-edited The Incompatibles: Trade Union Militancy and the Consensus with Robin Blackburn.
 Blackburn described the book as "[bringing] together trade-union organizers, leftwing journalists including Paul Foot, Marxist economists and two liberals—Michael Frayn and Philip Toynbee—who mocked the demonization of union activists by Labour as well as Conservative pundits."
-In 1969 the pair co-edited Student Power: Problems, Diagnosis, Action, with contributors including Herbert Marcuse, Perry Anderson, and Tom Nairn.
+In 1969, the pair co-edited Student Power: Problems, Diagnosis, Action, with contributors including Herbert Marcuse, Perry Anderson, and Tom Nairn.
 In 1968, Cockburn published a letter to The Times supporting British socialists protesting the Vietnam War.